Selleo/business_process/README.md

+⚠️ ATTENTION ⚠️

-⚠️ BusinessProcess gem is no longer supported, as it has been replaced by [rails-patterns](https://github.com/Selleo/pattern) gem, which includes more light-weight version of Service Object pattern ⚠️
+BusinessProcess gem is no longer supported, as it has been replaced by [rails-patterns](https://github.com/Selleo/pattern) gem, which includes more light-weight version of Service Object pattern

 # BusinessProcess